ReginaSousa8/GeoSaude/ReadMe.md

 # GeoLoad Plugin

-	In the present project a solution will be presented in which it is possible to visualize the interpolation of GeoSaude with the QGis software, so that there is a better perception of the distribution of the various health indicators for example in the map of Portugal.
+	Geoload plugin can be used to load multiple shapefiles from GeoSaude and from your computer to QGIS.

 ### Installing

-	To Run the project you must have 2 softwares installed, witch are: QGis and PgAdmin
+	To Run the project you must have 2 softwares installed: QGis and PgAdmin

 	Some problems may appear when installing these software.
 	If this happens, please see the links below that explain the installation of QGis and PgAdmin, respectively.